 Cochlear implants are FDA approved for adults with severe or profound sensorineural hearing loss in both ears who receive little or no benefit from the use of hearing aids.
 They are similarly approved for children 12 months of age or older who have profound hearing loss in both ears and who receive little or no benefit from hearing aids.

-Cochlear implant candidates at the Massachusetts Eye and Ear Infirmary undergo a thorough medical and audiologic evaluation as well as X-ray imaging (CT scan) and psychosocial evaluation.
+Our cochlear implant candidates undergo a thorough medical and audiologic evaluation as well as X-ray imaging (CT scan).
 Children also have a speech/language or educational evaluation as part of the assessment process.

-Each case is subject to approval by a multi-disciplinary Cochlear Implant Review Board prior to surgery.
-For more information regarding possible candidacy for cochlear implantation for yourself or a family member, contact the Audiology Department at 617-573-3266.
+For more information regarding possible candidacy for cochlear implantation for yourself or a family member, contact us at 617-573-3266.

 The Mass.
 Eye and Ear Cochlear Implant Program

-The Massachusetts Eye and Ear Infirmary is equipped to manage the full range of services for adult and pediatric patients.
+Mass.
+Eye and Ear is equipped to manage the full range of services for adult and pediatric patients.

-Individuals with cochlear implants may be seen for evaluation, device programming, maintenance and follow-up at our offices in Boston or our satellite center in Stoneham, Mass.
+Individuals with cochlear implants may be seen for evaluation, device programming, maintenance, and follow-up at our offices throughout the Greater Boston area.